bduval2/ovaview-app/Architecture.md

   * encrypt all the data in the form object,
   * create a JSON object holding all the encrypted data,
   * and pull the calendar-date from this data object.
-* Using the calendar-date and UID (submitted by user on login), we can filter through our table of entries to find our target entry of modification, using a 1-way hashing method.
-Once found, we will transfer the data to the server using an SQL update method.
+* Using the calendar-date and UID (submitted by user on login), we can filter through our table of entries to find our target entry of modification, using a 1-way hashing method. [+ , by verifying the hashed UIDs against the UID and comparing decrypted dates with input date +] Once found, we will transfer the data to the server using an SQL update method.

 Entry deletion, like modification, is only available when an entry on a date exists.